Skryder/Tkinter/README.txt

 alt+z is how. there we go. also don't forget to docsista_env\Scripts\activate

-You can run the API file with fastapi dev .\DOCSISTA_API.py
+You can run the API file with:   fastapi dev .\DOCSISTA_API.py

 build with  docker build -t docsista . run with    docker run -p 8000:8000 docsista